buildpacks/rfcs/text/0000-release-process.md

 * Change control board: https://en.wikipedia.org/wiki/Change_control_board
 * Feature Complete and CCB: http://www.professionalqa.com/code-freeze

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

 - Who makes up the Change Control Board, and how are meetings scheduled?
 - Will the release branch be maintained after the changes have been merged back in to master?
 Could, or should, this branch be used to create future patches?
+- Is the proposed release cadence too ambitious given historic feature delivery speed?
+Is spending roughly 25% of the time in a release window too much?
+- How is the person, or group, responsible for actually building and publishing a release determined?